Baryon-driven decontraction in Milky Way mass haloes: Results

-Finally, many of the galaxies considered here also exhibit a decrease in the central mass of stars, although to a lesser extent than their DM content.
+Finally, many of the barred galaxies considered here also exhibit a decrease in the central mass of stars, although to a lesser extent than their DM content.
 This is observed in all three barred examples shown in the top panels of Fig.~\ref{figure_2}.
 The presence of a bar is expected to not only affect the dark matter, but also the stellar distribution.
 Whether particles near resonances are able to emit or absorb angular momentum is dependent on their dynamical properties.
 Spheroid components such as a dark matter halo or a stellar bulge are net absorbers of angular momentum, so one might expect the stellar bulge to be similarly affected.
-This expansion is also in line with the `smoothing' effect that non-axisymmetric features have on the rotation and mass distribution curves of disc galaxies \citep{Berrier.2015}.
+We have checked whether this is the case for halo G2 by classifying its $z=2$ stars into bulge and disk components based on their circularities, $\epsilon_{\rm circ} \equiv j_{\rm z}/j_{\rm z,circ}(E)$.
+By tracking a subset of the most bound particles of each component, we found that the stellar mass loss within 2~kpc is dominated by expansion of the stellar bulge.
+The net effect is in line with the `smoothing' effect that non-axisymmetric features have on the rotation and mass distribution curves of disc galaxies \citep{Berrier.2015}.
 Indeed, the rotation curves of these galaxies are strongly peaked at small radii when the bar initially formed but are less so as time progresses.